choco-cupcake/GoodBoi/README.md

 Plus this only affects our database size, we just need to scrape more.
 We are fishing.

 #### Scalability
 This one eventually will probably turn problematic on the database size, but a well designed mysql database can handle millions of records no problem, so we should be good for a while.
+Moreover, the query to fetch the batch of contracts can take as long as the analysis while creating no bottlenecks - a minor code revision will be needed as call are sync at the moment.
+The scraping process will likely be more problematic to handle with the db growing size.

 About the analysis run time, running GoodBoi locally on a 800$ laptop while using other softwares (mysql server included) i get a throughput of around 3 analysis per second, it's 260k analysis in 24h.
 Running it on an EC2 instance will make it even faster, and the number of analysis to be performed can be vastly reduced by enforcing a minimum USD balance.